Pupil Premium Strategy Statement – Brookfield Community School

 2

 Develop Metacognitive and Self-regulation skills for all students.
-In September 2024 we had a full INSET day’s training on Metacognition as this is a key area of focus for staff CPD this year.
-We have agreed a common language to be used by staff and students when talking about learning and this is becoming embedded across the school.
+We are currently in the second year of a whole school focus on Metacognition.
+In the academic year 2024/5 we agreed a common language to be used by staff and students when talking about learning and this is now well embedded across the school.
+Our specific area of focus this year is on Oracy.

 All staff are involved in carousel groups which provide opportunities to explore and trial specific teaching strategies around the theme of metacognition, initially starting with Modelling, Checking for Understanding and Feedback.
 Progress in these areas is then tracked and monitored through our system of Instructional Coaching.